 Health & Safety and reintegration

-The government changed its advice on working from home from the 1 August and has encouraged organisations to bring more staff back to the workplace.
-We have seen similar approaches being taken in those countries which are ahead of the UK and beginning to take such steps.
 Companies have obligations to ensure the health and safety of both their employees and visitors to their premises.
-They will also have to comply with any continuing government guidelines, including in relation to social distancing.
+They will also have to comply with continuing government guidelines in relation to managing workplace risks.
 Implementing a carefully considered return to work plan will be critical.

 Coronavirus – FAQs on managing safe work throughout the pandemic14 January 2022

-Coronavirus – our fourth employer survey05 June 2020
+Coronavirus – our sixth employer survey22 July 2021

 We have resumed our Covid benchmarking series to find out how employers are responding to the lifting of lockdown restrictions.

 End of lockdown restrictions – what does the new workplace safety guidance say?15 July 2021